Macginitiea: Discovery and naming

+The genus Macginitiea was named after the prominent paleobotanist Harry MacGinitie, who was the first person to suggest the close relationship of Macginitiea to the family Platanaceae.
+Though fossils of Macginitiea were originally classified under the genus Aralia, MacGinitie noticed that the venation patterns of Aralia angustiloba more closely resembled that of Platanus rather than Aralia, and reclassified Aralia angustiloba as Platanophyllum angustiloba.
+Later, Jack Wolfe and Wesley Wehr found that the genus Platanophyllum to be problematic, first being named for Cretaceous fossils of uncertain affiliation with the family, and therefore erected the new genus Macginitiea for these leaves.

 Description

 Macginitiea leaves are readily recognizable by their three to nine, equally spaced, palmate lobes.
 Like other Platanaceae, Macginitiea has palinactinodromous primary venation, a type of venation wherein primary veins fork multiple times.
 Macginitiea also has an inflated petiole base, which in modern counterparts encloses the underlying axillary buds for the next year, indicating their deciduous nature.
 The branching of primary veins often occurs basally, rather than suprabasally (as encountered in some modern species).
 Although the secondary veins of modern Platanus are usually straight, the secondary veins of Macginitiea are so regular and prominent compared to other platanoids that this recognizable "chevron" pattern has been considered a primary characteristic of the species.
 Margins are usually entire in all Macginitiea species, but can sometimes have minor teeth.

 Macginitiea differs from modern Platanus with its often greater number of lobes and narrower angle between adjacent primary veins.

 Different species of Macginitiea can be distinguished on the basis of lobe depth, extent of chevrons, prevalence of teeth, and partly lobe number.
 In total, 5 species of Macginitiea leaves have been described.